 That kings and gods and rulers hold;

-I wanted only to teach,
+I wanted but to teach,

-Not really even to preach,
+Not even quite to preach,

 To live with those who'd share